BisratYalew/Google/Readme.md

 # Google

-I have created a nice, different and better looking homepage of google.com by keeping almost all the functionalities, So I have created [Google](https://bisratyalew.github.io/Google)
+I have created a nice, different and better looking homepage of google.com by keeping almost all the functionalities, So I have created [New Google Search Page](https://bisratyalew.github.io/Google)

 By clicking on the top menu you can search: